Composite data handling

 Name Type Required Description

-blockLength Integer 8-32 bits Yes Length of the fixed-size block of the given message.
+blockLength Integer 8-32 bits Yes Length of fixed-size block of the message body.

 Repeating group header